Kintyre/ksconf/docs/source/dyn/cli.rst

                             'nobody' works well for app-level sharing.
       --sharing {user,app,global}
                             Set the sharing mode.
-      -u, --update          Assume that the REST entities already exist.
-      --update-only         Only update existing entities.
-Non-existent entries will be skipped.
       -D, --delete          Remove existing REST entities.
 This is a destructive operation.
 In this mode, stanzas attributes are unnecessary and therefore ignored.
 NOTE: This works